 Earmarked Reserve Description 3 Valleys Way Play Area Developer contributions for the maintenance and upkeep of new play areas.
-Area Based Grant Government grants for initiatives such as cohesion and climate change.
-Building Regulations Accumulated surpluses relating to the Building Control trading account.
+Building Reserve To fund repairs & maintenance of council owned properties.
 Business rates equalisation To fund shortfalls in business rates generation.
+CCTV Reserve To fund the future provision of the management and maintenance of the council's CCTV service.
 CIL Admin Reserve Retained receipts to fund the administrative costs associated with collection and management of CIL.
 Civic Offices Sinking Fund Property & equipment replacement reserve for the Civic Offices.
 Corporate Consultation Funds set aside to cover the future cost of the corporate consultations.
 Council Contribution to Pension Fund To meet any future shortfall in pension fund deficit and any strain in the pension fund.
-Environment Initiatives Used to implement environmental initiatives such as noise patrols and vehicle replacement.
-EWC Housing Zone Government funding to deliver the Elstree Way Corridor housing zone.
-Finance, Revenue and Benefits Systems One off items of expenditure relating to the finance and revenues system.
+Emergency Funding For acquiring land or property to secure assets for the benefit of the Council EWC Housing Zone Government funding to deliver the Elstree Way Corridor housing zone.
 Fishers Park Play Area Developer contributions for the maintenance and upkeep of new play areas.
 Flexible Homeless Support Funds ring fenced for three years to support increased homeless prevention as defined by Homeless Reduction Act.
 Housing & Council Tax Benefit Equalisation Account To fund any shortfall in government grant for benefits.
 Housing Initiatives Funds housing initiatives such as the rent deposit scheme.
 Human Resources strategy To fund redundancy payments or any unusual staffing costs.
 Information Services Infrastructure Replacement Funds major Information Technology projects.
 Prevention of Homelessness Used for homeless prevention schemes.
 Innovation & Investment fund To fund invest to save projects.
-Land Drainage To fund invest to save projects.
+Land Drainage To fund land drainage and flood related costs.
 Local Plan Inquiry Reserve to fund the Local Development Framework.
 Minor revenue grants A miscellany of grants to fund minor projects.
-New Homes Bonus (Planning) NHB which has been ring-fenced for planning projects.
 New Homes Bonus Equalisation Reserve To guard the revenue budget against declining government grants Non-recurring Items Used to fund schemes such as DFG grants.
 Parking Repairs & Renewals Covers the cost of car park resurfacing, machines and equipment replacement.
 Parks Play Equipment To cover the cost of the replacement of play equipment.
 Recycling Initiatives Reserve to fund recycling initiatives such as the introduction of recycling into flats.
 Waste Services Vehicles Replacement Used to fund the replacement of the Street Scene service vehicles.